-The applicant must have completed an ACGME-accredited general adult residency in psychiatry.
+Applicants must have completed an ACGME-accredited general adult residency in psychiatry.
 At the time fellows begin the program, they must have a California medical license.

 How to apply

 We accept both the Electronic Residency Application System (ERAS) application and the Academy of Consultation-Liaison Psychiatry (ACLP) Common Application, which can be found on the the Academy of Consultation-Liaison Psychiatry website.
 If you are under financial hardship, we encourage you to use the Common Application.
 The required documents are your CV, a one-page personal statement outlining your interest in consultation-liaison psychiatry, and three letters of recommendation, including one from your general psychiatry training director indicating that you are in good standing in your program or have successfully completed the program.
 In your statement, indicate if you currently hold a California Medical License; if not, please attest to your eligibility for such.
 A complete set of training documents will be requested prior to final acceptance.
 All requested materials should be sent electronically to the contact information listed below.

 Our program starts accepting applications on July 1, and the deadline to submit an application is December 1.
 We accept applications from candidates eligible for J1 and H1B visas.

-The fellow teaches medical students and psychiatry residents in the C/L setting, with the goal of enhancing further development of leadership and administrative skills.
+Fellows teach medical students, psychiatry residents, and psychiatric nurse practitioner residents in the consultation-liaison setting, with the goal of enhancing further development of leadership and administrative skills.
 Throughout the year, fellows are able to take advantage of both informal and formal opportunities for learning, including clinical case conferences and discussions, elective seminars, and core didactics in consultation-liaison, addiction, and geriatric psychiatry.
 Fellows may also engage in elective scholarly activity; UCSF is the top-funded academic institution by the National Institutes of Health and SFVAMC runs the largest funded research program in the Veterans Health Administration system.

 Salary, policies, and benefits